seschneck/risk_archive_2023_1121/burden/manuscript/discussion_outline.md

 ## Next steps?

-# Feedback from meeting

-hannah comments on strength of language

-Gaylen's comments  on intro order

-Duration repetitiveness

-Questions about what it means to be acceptable.
+## Other issues to work in above from our discussion

-breach in discussion
+* breach in discussion

-three months vs. forever
+* three months vs. forever